 Resource Teachers: Learning and Behaviour (RTLB)

-Teachers with specialist training who work alongside you and your child’s school to plan and apply support for learning and wellbeing.
+Teachers with specialist training who work alongside you and your child's school to plan and put in place support for learning and wellbeing.

 Resource Teachers: Vision (RTV)